Yusof bin Ishak

-It was a delicate task for Yusof as Singapore was at a very challenging period of political, social and economic development.
-He was steadfast in promoting multi-racialism.
-He worked very hard, going out to meet people of different races and helping to bring trust and confidence in the new republic.
+It was a delicate task for Yusof, as Singapore was at a very challenging period of political, social and economic development.
+He was steadfast in promoting multiracialism.
+He worked very hard, going out to meet people of different races and helped to bring trust and confidence in the new republic.
 On 28 February 1966, in appreciation of Yusof's interest in the Singapore Arts Society, the latter commissioned a white marble bust of Yusof in suit and tie, which was presented to him at a ceremony held at the Istana.

 Yusof's health started to deteriorate in 1968.
 He had been hospitalised for heart trouble and other illnesses.
 On 23 November 1970, during his third term in office, he passed away due to heart failure.

-To commemorate Singapore's first president, Singapore launched a new series of currency notes bearing the portrait of Yusof Ishak in 1999.
+To commemorate Singapore's first president, in 1999 Singapore launched a new series of currency notes bearing the portrait of Yusof Ishak.

 1929: Started sports publication, Sportsman

-1938 : Established a Malay newspaper, Utusan Melayu Press Ltd (Syarikat Utusan Melayu), which launched the Malay newspaper, Utusan Melayu, on 29 May 1939.
-Yusof Ishak was the company's first Managing Director
+1938: Established Utusan Melayu Press Ltd (Syarikat Utusan Melayu), which launched the Malay newspaper, Utusan Melayu, on 29 May 1939.
+Yusof Ishak was the company's first managing director.

 1942–1945: Remained in Taiping during most of the Japanese Occupation years.